Legendary Burning Man Co-Founder Larry Harvey Has Died

-On Saturday morning, Burning Man co-founder, Larry Harvey, died in a hospital in San Francisco, California.
+On Saturday morning, Burning Man co-founder Larry Harvey died in a hospital in San Francisco, California.
 Harvey was 70-years-old and was surrounded by family at the time of his passing.
-The actual cause of death has yet to be determined, however, Harvey had suffered a massive stroke earlier this month according to CBS News.
+The actual cause of death has yet to be determined, however, Harvey had suffered a massive stroke earlier this month, according to CBS News.

-Harvey, along-side co-founder John Law, began Burning Man in 1986 on Baker Beach in San Francisco.
+Harvey, alongside co-founder John Law, began Burning Man in 1986 on Baker Beach in San Francisco.
 The idea behind Burning Man was to commemorate the beginning of the summer solstice.
-The festival grew over the next four years and was then relocated in 1990 to Black Rock Desert in Nevada, just 100 miles outside of Reno where it continues to remain.
-The event takes place over the span of the week before Labor Day and has grown to attract over 70,000 attendees coined as, “Burners”.
-A large, wooden man is burned at the end of the week to celebrate the ending of the festival, which has become a cultural phenomena for spiritual guidance, self-expression and art.
+The festival grew over the next four years and was then relocated in 1990 to Black Rock Desert in Nevada, just 100 miles outside of Reno where it continues to be held each year.
+The event takes place over the span of the week before Labor Day and has grown to attract over 70,000 attendees coined as, “Burners.”
+A large, wooden man is burned at the end of the week to celebrate the ending of the festival, which has become a cultural phenomenon for spiritual guidance, self-expression, and art.

 “Larry was never one for labels.
 He didn’t fit a mold; he broke it with the way he lived his life.
-He was 100% authentic to his core,” praised his long-time friend and Burning Man CEO, Marion Goodell on the organization’s website.
+He was 100% authentic to his core,” praised his long-time friend and Burning Man CEO, Marion Goodell, on the organization’s website.

 A tribute to Harvey was also posted on Burning Man’s Instagram.